 What Is Scribe Molding, and Why the Weird Name?

-Scribe molding is a strip of wood that can go behind cabinets against an uneven wall, or along the tops of cabinets near a heavily textured or uneven ceiling, to ensure a snug fit.
+Scribe molding is a strip of wood molding for the side or top the cabinet against an uneven wall or ceiling that provides a finished look sans any gaps.
 The most common use is for cabinets that are mounted against brick, cinderblock, or stone walls.

 It’s called scribe molding because in order to trim the wood to match the uneven surface it’s going to mate with, you inscribe the contours of the wall on the wood.